 WHO ARE BRAZIL'S NEW PLAYERS?

-Ahead of his squad announcement last month, Tite and his technical coordinator Edu made it clear that the six Brasil Global Tour dates of 2018 would be used to experiment with new faces.
+Ahead of his squad announcement in September, Tite and his technical coordinator Edu made it clear that the six Brasil Global Tour dates of 2018 would be used to experiment with new faces.

 The task now is to being to put together the team that will compete for the Copa America on home soil next year.

 Throughout his two years in charge, Tite has maintained a strong consistency throughout his squad selections, but with a new cycle beginning this month, big changes have been made.